adithirgis/adithiru/content/blog/2021_Aug_website_DS/index.md

 - And the icon which I use is called the glowing sun downloaded as `.png` from [Icons8](https://icons8.com/icons/set/flower) and converted to `.ico` using [Favicon.io](https://favicon.io/favicon-converter/) as recommended by Silvia.

+- If you want to know how to make your website more accessible, I highly recommend checking [this](https://silvia.rbind.io/blog/2021-a11y-website/01-wave-audit-1/) series.

+- [Example](https://adithiru-shortbio.netlify.app/) shown below of how it could look like.

+<img src = "HA_ARUS.JPG" alt = "Bio of Adithi R Upadhya using blogdown package in R" width = "100%" style = "display: block; margin: auto;" />

 - You can as well fork this repo from [here](https://github.com/adithirgis/adithiru).

-<img src = "HA_ARUS.JPG" alt = "Bio of Adithi R Upadhya using blogdown package in R" width = "100%" style = "display: block; margin: auto;" />

 Detailed Resources :